 External organizations offer various scholarships open to undergraduate students of the Schulich School of Business.
+For information on all external awards, visit: sfs.yorku.ca/ scholarships/external.

 BURSARIES AND FINANCIAL ASSISTANCE

 There are two offices undergraduate students can approach for financial assistance: the Schulich Financial Aid unit as well as Student Financial Services located in the Bennett Centre for Student Services.
 York University remains committed to helping students and their families.
 York has brought together funds from various sources to increase the resources available for student support.
 After listening to the students, York has created new and flexible programs for making this aid available.
 York's bursary program recognizes that students may need assistance to reach their goals - assistance that is based on their financial needs.
 Information and application is available at: https://sfs.yorku.ca/scholarships-awardsbursaries.